hyphacoop/site-for-TIP-data/README.md

 This is a basic website designed to display TIP data from the weekly testnet events.
 It is built using HTML, CSS, and vanilla JavaScript.

+## Deployment

+We use GitHub Actions for deployment via GitHub Pages to the [testnets.hypha.coop](https://testnets.hypha.coop) domain.
+The staging branch is deployed to Netlify at [hubtestnets.netlify.app](https://hubtestnets.netlify.app/).

 ### Key Features

 - **Dynamic Banner**: displays announcements from `announcements.json`.
 If the `banner` value is empty, the banner will not be shown.